ntieu4328/TryHackMe/Advent of Cyber 2024.md

 * used to give instructions to web robots about locations within the web site that robots are allowed
 * can be used to identify locations that are mentioned in file

+GoBuster:
+* tool used to brute-force websites
+* ex: `gobuster dir -u http://(ip) -w (wordlist path)`
+* wordlist path - /usr/share/wordlists

+If you are able to edit .php file on website:
+* substitute code with pentestmonkey reverse shell code.
+In reverse shell code edit ip and port
+* start netcat
+* visit page to run code and nc will show you shell
 Metasploit:
 * msfconsole - starts metasploit framework
 * search (vulnerability code) - searches for exploitation code and puts in a list